vmagelo/msdocs-django-three-azure-services/README.md

 * [Connect with Managed Identity](https://docs.microsoft.com/azure/postgresql/howto-connect-with-managed-identity) shows an C# example and gives insight into how the tokens are generated and what endpoint you call to get token.

-The challenge with the references  is that they show manually creating connection string.
+The challenge with the references  is that they show manually creating connection strings.
 For Python, that is using package `psycopg2-binary` and calling `psycopg2.connect(conn_string)`.
-When we use Django or Flask, the connection to the database is abstracted and handled for us via `DATABASES` global variable.
+When we use frameworks like Django or Flask, the connection to the database is abstracted and handled for us via `DATABASES` global variable.
 This means a little more code to deal with tokens to refresh the password part of the `DATABASES` variable.
 For example,

 ```python
 def get_token():